bio-tools/biotoolsDocs/events.rst

 - Use an analytic, facts-based approach to problem solving whenever possible.
 - Manage meeting time wisely.
 - Brainstorm when fresh ideas are in short supply or complex problems present challenges.
-- Allow for the expression of every person¡¯s ideas, and give all ideas a serious hearing.
+- Allow for the expression of every personÂ¡Â¯s ideas, and give all ideas a serious hearing.
 - Listen carefully to each other, and be courteous.
 - Accommodate disagreements and criticisms without hostility.
 - Refrain from all personal attacks.